-Please remember these guidelines as you travel in our area:
+Please remember these guidelines as you travel in our area and see Morning Arrival and Dismissal/Silent Dismissal for more guidelines for each time of the day:

 - 1. Do not block alleys or private driveways.
 Neighborhood residents have the right to enter or exit their alleys and driveways at all times including during Yinghua arrival and dismissal periods. - 2.
 Do not use alleys to exit the school area; this is unsafe for neighbors and students.
 Alleys are for resident traffic only, not for public use. - 3.
 Do not make U-turns or use private driveways or alleys to turn around.
 Instead, please circle a city block to safely reorient your vehicle. - 4.
 SLOW DOWN!
 Do not speed in our residential area.
 This is a serious safety concern.
 Violators will be reported to the police.
 This is not only for the safety and courtesy of our neighbors, it is also imperative for the safety of our students. - 5.
-Follow the instructions outlined on our traffic instruction map during morning arrival and afternoon dismissal. - 6.
+The school parking lot is for staff only. - 6.
+Follow the instructions outlined on our traffic instruction map during morning arrival and afternoon dismissal. - 7.
+The school - 8.
 Fender benders-if you accidentally tap a parked car, leave a note with your contact information and contact the school so the office has a record if there is an inquiry.